Sultan-Imperial/ctDNA-Sequencing-in-HCC-TACE-Response/README.md

 ## Contributing

-This repository is intended to document and share the code used for the specific analyses in the associated publication.
-Therefore, contributions (e.g., pull requests) are generally not sought or expected.

-If you believe you have found a critical error that prevents the reproduction of the *original* published results using the provided scripts and data, you may open an Issue in the repository detailing the problem.
-However, please note the "no support" policy above.

-[Optional: If you decide to create formal contribution guidelines or a code of conduct, uncomment and link them here:]
+While this repository primarily serves to document the analysis for our publication, we welcome issue reports for critical errors that prevent reproduction of our results.
 ## License

 [TODO: Choose an open-source license (e.g., MIT, Apache 2.0, GPLv3) for your code.
 Create a `LICENSE` file in your repository containing the full license text and state the chosen license here.]